Colleges ask for a share of future salary in lieu of loans

 But because employment and salary determine repayment, it’s possible providers could be seen as discriminating against recipients who choose lower-paying professions.

 “If income share agreement providers aren’t careful, they can definitely see unintended consequences in discriminatory terms toward students.
-This is one of the biggest differences between income share agreements and federal student loans,” McCann said.
+This is one of the biggest differences between income share agreements and federal student loans,” said McCann.
 “Federals loans offer the same terms to all borrowers.”

 Income share agreements were first proposed by Milton Friedman in 1955, and Yale University briefly experimented with the idea in the 1970s.
 In the past decade, technical training programs, such as coding boot camps, have used this type of funding largely because participants do not have access to federal student loans.